shaaker-ma/Mechatronics/README.md

 - **webots_ros/**: Integrates the Webots simulator with the Robot Operating System (ROS) to facilitate robot simulation and control.

-- **FinalPresentation.pptx**: The final presentation detailing the project's objectives, methodologies, and outcomes.

-- **README.md**: Provides an overview of the project and instructions for setting up and running the simulations.

 ## Key Features

 - **Kinematic Analysis**: Detailed study and implementation of both forward and inverse kinematics for the youBot's manipulator, utilizing the Denavit-Hartenberg (D-H) convention.